renpy/renpy/sphinx/source/config.rst

     is given the `namebox_background` property, it sets :propref:`background` on the displayable in the say screen with the id "namebox".

+.. var:: config.config.conditionswitch_predict_all = False

+    The default value of the predict_all argument for :func:`ConditionSwitch` and :func:`ShowingSwitch`, which determines if all possible displayables are shown.

 .. var:: config.debug = False

     Enables debugging functionality (mostly by turning some missing